mattnwells/sql-zoo-solutions/sql-zoo-solutions.md

 WHERE name IN ('Sweden', 'Norway', 'Denmark');
 ```

-3. Modify it *(the query)* to show the country and the area for countries with an area between 200,000 and 250,000.
+3. Modify it to show the country and the area for countries with an area between 200,000 and 250,000.
 ```sql
 SELECT name, area
 FROM world